-The way that you fall or the way that you land when you fall can impact the type of slip and fall injury that you suffer.
-One of the common injuries that may occur after a fall is a dislocated shoulder.
-The force of impact as the person attempts to stop the fall can easily dislocate the shoulder.
-A shoulder dislocation can be very painful, and if it is not quickly treated it can cause long-term complications.
+A slip and fall accident can lead to numerous injuries depending on how you fall or how you land when you fall.
+One of the most common types of injury that may occur after a fall is a dislocated shoulder.
+As the person attempts to stop the fall, the force of impact can easily dislocate the shoulder.
+A shoulder dislocation can be very painful, and if it is not quickly treated, it can lead to long-term complications.

 Symptoms of a Dislocated Shoulder

 After a fall, it is important to seek medical treatment for any injuries you suffered—no matter how minor they may seem.
 If you dislocated your shoulder after a slip and fall accident, you may experience sudden symptoms.
 According to the Mayo Clinic, a dislocated shoulder may have symptoms such as:

 - Visible deformity.
 After a slip and fall accident, a deformity may be noticed along with pain.
 When the pain is in the shoulder, the victim will notice a visible deformity if it is dislocated, and the shoulder will appear to be noticeably out of place.

 - Swelling.
 As with many other types of injuries, the dislocated shoulder will begin to swell after it is injured.
 This may also be accompanied by discoloration due to bruising.

 - Pain.
 A dislocated shoulder is a very painful injury.
 A slip and fall victim with a dislocated shoulder will notice extreme pain in the shoulder area that is often compared to that of a broken bone.